MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

     ![Hand ray example](media/hand-ray-example.png "Hand ray example")

 - **Gaze**.
 If the item has a selection box or circle (gaze/dwell button), you can select the item by gazing at it.
 The item is selected when the box or circle is filled.
-You often use gaze and air tap together.
+You will often use gaze and air tap together.
 When you gaze, turn your whole head—not just your eyes.
 The cursor will follow.

     ![Gaze animation](media/gaze-animation.gif "Gaze animation")